-LemnaTec provides a wide range of approved sensors for all aspects of plant phenotyping.
+LemnaTec provides a wide range of approved sensors for all aspects of plant phenotyping and seed testing.
 Sensors and accessories, e.g. lamps and background materials, are tested in real research scenarios and the results are documented and supported by case studies and references.

 Data from sensors can be translated into traits or biological properties using appropriate mathematical models.
 Such models establish links between non-invasive measurements and actual plant characteristics.